stamford-syntax-club/onboarding-basics/docs/loops.md

 occupation: GOD
 ```

-# Now Let’s Learn How to Control loop flows
+# Now Let's Learn How to Control loop flows

 <aside>
 💡 Loop control statements in JavaScript are used to alter the flow of execution within loops.
 They allow you to control how and when the loop iterations occur.
 There are three main loop control statements: **`break`**, **`continue`**, and **`return`**.